 Guatemala: Inflation remains steady in May

-Consumer prices increased 0.19% from the previous month in June, picking up from the 0.16% increase logged in May.
-The print reflected a notable uptick in transportation costs, while food prices also rose steeply.
+Consumer prices increased 0.16% from the previous month in May, picking up from the 0.11% increase logged in April.
+The print reflected a notable uptick in transportation costs, while housing prices also rose steeply.